Icinga/icinga-notifications-web/doc/20-REST-API.md

 # REST API

-The Icinga Notifications module provides a REST API that allows you to manage notification-related resources programmatically.
+Icinga Notifications Web provides a REST API that allows you to manage notification-related resources programmatically.

 With this API, you can:
 - Manage **contacts** and **contact groups**